INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Incidentally, the complications of using four engines, six fuel tanks, and indifferent cockpit design -- this was, after all, a time when the word "ergonomics" was not popularly understood -- led to the joke that a Jetstar needed no cockpit door lock, since nobody who hadn't been well-trained on the thing could figure out how to get it started, much less fly it.
 Getting into the cockpit also required contortions, particularly for taller pilots, though the field of view was said to be excellent.

-The Jetstar I was not the most popular of the first-generation business jets, one reason being that it was the biggest of them, and so had a more limited market.
+The Jetstar I was not the most popular of the first-generation business jets -- one reason being that it was the biggest of them, and so had a more limited market.
 Total production of the Jetstar I was 164 machines, the last being built in 1973.
 Although the two prototypes had been built at the Lockheed facility in Burbank, California, all production machines would be built at the Lockheed plant in Marietta, Georgia.

 The 300 aircraft envisioned by the Air Force for the UCX effort didn't pan out, but the USAF did obtain sixteen Jetstar Is, in two variants: